Rohit-Mene/REST-API-Wordle/README.md

             Output Format.
                 game_id represents a game that is active for the player in question.

-5) Get the state of a game
+5)Get the state of a game
   http --auth name:pass --auth-type basic GET http://tuffix-vm/gamestate/ game:='{"game_id":<game_id>}'

   where <game_id> is the id number of an existing game